Charlotte Mason Inspired Pumpkin Unit Study

 • Do a still-life art experience.
 Use some small pumpkins and other props to make a small scene.
 Use a pencil to sketch the scene and then colored pencils or watercolor to paint it.

-Baking and tea time
+Fall baking and tea time

 tea time homeschool charlotte mason